ma-laforge/CMDimData.jl/doc/EasyPlot_backends.md

 More sample code can be found [here](../sample/EasyPlotPlots).

-## Known Limitations
+## Known limitations

-EasyPlotPlots.jl will *not* auto-install "backend" modules.
-The `EasyPlotPlots/Project.toml` file only registers the main Plots.jl module for installation.

-It appears the different backends do not all operate seamlessly.
+ - It appears the different backends of `EasyPlotPlots` do not all operate seamlessly.
 Unsurprisingly, there appears to be varying levels of difficulty in getting the backends installed \& working properly.
 Consequently, not all backends have been fully tested (if at all).

-Please visit corresponding websites (above) for help installing the core libraries used as backends.
+ - `EasyPlotPlots` will *not* auto-install "backend" modules.
+The `EasyPlotPlots/Project.toml` file only registers the main Plots.jl module for installation (or rather *will* do this, if ever it is converted to a proper package).